 - Domain category: The main type of online content offered by the servers behind the domain.
 Possible values are Social, VoIP, News and information, Search engines and portals, etc.

 - Hosting Country: The country that hosts the servers behind the domain.

-- The Engine connects to the Application Library within 5 minutes after start up.
+- The Engine sends Enhance data 5 minutes after start up.

 - Following this first connection, binaries that have been active at least once in the last seven days are reevaluated every 24 hours.

-- For every new binary or domain that appears in the system, the Engine takes around 5 minutes to fetch its data from the Application Library.
+- For every new binary or domain that appears in the system, the Engine takes around 5 minutes to fetch its compliance and risk info.